RealmsBeyond/JDefine/README.md

 ## Known Issues

 <li>Nothing appears to be output when the search term contains certain combinations of numbers (e.g. 43423423).
-It is currently unclear why this occurs, but as it does not affect performance in any meaningful way, I have shelved searching for a solution for now.</li>
+It is currently unclear why this occurs, but as it does not affect the functionality in any meaningful way, I have put off searching for a solution for now.</li>

 ## Potential Future Features